Our goal is to develop advanced measurement tools and standards for measuring scaffold properties and their impact on biological response.

 Additional Technical Details:

 Reference Material Scaffolds: Reference material scaffolds are being developed that can serve as a calibration point for comparing scaffold measurements between different labs.
 The first generation reference scaffolds have been deployed and focus on scaffold structure and porosity.
-A second generation reference scaffold is under development that will focus on measuring cell response (adhesion and proliferation) to 3D scaffolds.
+A second generation reference scaffold has been deployed and focuses on measuring cell response (adhesion and proliferation) to 3D scaffolds.

 Left: Three different reference material scaffolds in their packaging: RM8395, RM8396 and RM8397.
 Middle: Table of RM scaffold properties.
 Right: 3D X-ray tomograph of RM8397.